 Cranberry Sauce – left-over canned or homemade cranberry sauce can be used.
 If you have fresh or frozen cranberries, you can quickly make your own cranberry sauce to use.
 I’ve included a recipe in the Recipe Card below.

 I decided to bake this one in a my skillet, because it hasn’t had much use lately :) Skillets make a great crust and a perfect rustic presentation to just grab a slice.
-That said, you can bake this in a conventional 9×5-inch loaf pan or even free-form on a baking sheet, if you like.
+That said, you can bake this in a 9-inch round cake or springform pan or even free-form on a baking sheet, if you like.

-I’ve included my quick recipe for cranberry sauce below, if needed.
-It’s best to make ahead and refrigerate, then spread on the dough cold, to keep the rolling and cutting process a little neater.
+I’ve included my quick recipe for homemade cranberry sauce in the Recipe Card below, if needed.
+It’s best to make the cranberry sauce ahead and refrigerate, then spread on the dough cold, to keep the rolling and cutting process a little neater.